 Wood, Marion.
 Spirits, Heroes, and Hunters from North American Indian Mythology.
-New York: Shocken Books, 1982.
+New York: Schocken Books, 1982.

 Wright, Ronald.
 Stolen Continents: The New World through Indian Eyes.
 London: Penguin, 1993.

 Yellowtail, Thomas, and Michael Fitzgerald.
 Yellowtail: Crow Medicine Man and Sun Dance Chief, an Autobiography.
-Norman, Okla.: University of Oklahoma Press, 1991.
+Norman, OK: University of Oklahoma Press, 1991.

 Young, David, Grant Ingram, and Lise Swartz.
 Cry of the Eagle: Encounters with a Cree Healer.
-Toronto: University of Toronto Press, 1989.
+Toronto, ON: University of Toronto Press, 1989.